bl0b/jupyLR/readme.md

 ### Parser

-The parsing algorithm is Simple LR (SLR).
+The parsing algorithm is Generalized LR (SLR).
 The LR(0) sets and action/goto tables are computed on the fly when the Slr instance is created.
+Support for serialization is planned very soon to avoid recomputing the automaton for big grammars.
 For the user's convenience, the parser is callable, taking a string and outputting the stream of productions which can be used to build an AST.